 Skip to main content

-Table: Judicial separations, divorces or annulments (with children): Joint taxation and application of the minimum by descendants
+Table: Judicial separations, divorces or annulments (with children): Joint taxation and application of the minimum for descendants

-Personal Income Tax Declaration Children with the following requirements Conditions of the resolution or agreement Who applies it in Personal Income Tax
+IRPF declaration Children with the following requirements Terms of the resolution or agreement Who applies it in the IRPF

-Judicial separations, divorces or annulments (with children): taxation in Personal Income Tax
+Judicial separations, divorces or annulments (with children): taxation in the IRPF

-• Children under 18 years of age, with the exception of those who, with the consent of their parents, live independently of them and
+• Children under 18 years of age, except those who, with the consent of their parents, live independently of them and

-• Children of legal age who, before September 3, 2021, had been judicially declared incapacitated, subject to extended or rehabilitated parental authority.
+• Adult children who, before September 3, 2021, had been declared judicially incapacitated, subject to extended or rehabilitated parental authority.

 • Children of legal age for whom representative guardianship has been judicially declared as of September 3, 2021.

-It corresponds to the parent who has been assigned guardianship and custody of the children on the date of tax accrual, that is, December 31.
+It corresponds to the parent who has been assigned custody of the children on the date the tax is due, that is, December 31.

-The option to pay taxes jointly with the children can be exercised by either of the two parents (but only one of them).
+The option to file taxes jointly with the children can be exercised by either of the two parents (but only one of them)

-However, if one of the parents dies during the year on a day other than December 31, only the surviving parent can file a joint return with the descendant.
+However, if one of the parents dies during the fiscal year on a day other than December 31, only the surviving parent can file a joint return with the child.

 descendants